 Cuartos in Playa Del Carmen

 What is a cuarto?
-These are the most basic unit of real estate in Playa Del Carmen.
+These are the most basic unit of Playa Del Carmen real estate.
 These are basically rooms for rent.
 On some side streets you might notice what looks to be a mini hotel.
 These are small rooms that people rent.
 But if they are so small, why do people actually pay to live like this?
 There are interesting factors behind cuartos and how this effects what most people pay for real estate.
 Here is the story.

 Why are cuartos so popular in Playa Del Carmen?